merely-useful/py-rse/index.md

 ...
 ```

-Other command line tools will often have an option like `--version` or `--status`
+Other command-line tools will often have an option like `--version` or `--status`
 to access the version information.

 Archiving a list of package names and version numbers would mean that our